Skip to Main Content

 New York Kids Jump for Prizes in Double Dutch Tourney

 The Eighth Annual World International Double Dutch competition took place at Lincoln Center in 1981.
+It had grown dramatically since two New York City police officers began the tournament in 1974.

 Double Dutch, sculpture by John Ahearn, Intervale Ave. and Kelly St.